 Client Family Experience

-The many different approaches to healing can make the treatment decision a confusing experience.
-Historically, co-occurring disorders have been treated separately in nonintegrated services.
-While singular focus in treatment is beneficial for an individual with one condition, the failure to treat the co-occurring disorder in those with more than one condition may exacerbate the problem and prolong the recovery time.
-Stability and meaningful recovery for the individual committed to change and healing is also delayed while time, hope and money slowly fade.
+Historically, co-occurring disorders were treated separately in non-integrated services.
+While singular focus in treatment is beneficial for an individual with one condition, the failure to treat the co-occurring disorder in those with more than one condition may exacerbate the problem and prolong recovery time.
+Without treatment for all issues in one safe location, stability and meaningful recovery for the individual is also delayed while time, hope and money slowly fade.

 The Canyon Model of Care

-The professional staff of The Canyon stands ready to help those struggling with co-occurring disorders to devise a course of treatment that will best suit the individual’s and family’s needs.
-If you have questions call our call center 24 hours a day.
+The professional staff members of The Canyon stand ready to help those who struggle with co-occurring disorders.
+We would like to help you on your journey and assist in planning a course of treatment that will best suit the individual’s and family’s needs.
+If you have questions, please call our completely confidential helpline at any time.